sprblm/dots-patterns/patterns/discovery-pub.md

 ## The Design Problem

 In a centralized world, searching doesn't involve too many difficult decisions on the part of the user.
 When typing into a search box, the user trusts that the service is giving them the results they've asked for.
 This usually involves algorithms to display information in a way that makes sense to the user — including filtering, ranking, and selecting information intelligently.
-For most services, user has little-to-no choice on how this search and discovery is executed on their behalf, and if controls are offered, these options are usually buried within profile and platform settings.
+For most services, the user has little-to-no choice on how this search and discovery is executed on their behalf, and if controls are offered, these options are usually buried within profile and platform settings.

 In a decentralized world, discovering new information and users can be problematic for different reasons.
 Users often have questions like: